further-reading/Dicecord/README.md

 Webhooks have a "rate limit" that will cause commands to fail if too many are sent in quick succession.
 Generally, if more than 3 people are rolling at once you may hit the rate limit.
 The client will try to avoid this by waiting extra when the remaining messages on the current refresh are low.
 If a rate limit is hit Discord will return an error which states when the limit will refresh, the client will wait about half a second longer than its suggestion and try sending the result again.

 One way to avoid the rate limit is to create a dedicated webhook for each player.
 The downside of this approach is that the channel becomes pretty hard to read unless switched to compact mode.

-## Other planned features
-* Error handling for other webhook errors.
-Note that the final totals will be displayed in the client anyway.
-* Custom message for exceptional success.
-* Extended rolls.
-* Additional client messaging.
-* Dark era conversion.
-* Additional CofD splats.